 CCPA continues to make improvement with ELD curriculum by providing integrated ELD in all subjects and by utilizing Constructing Meaning and GLAD practices.
 Designated ELD is provided to ELs by skilled teachers implementing the Monthly English Language Development (MELD).
-Overall, CCPA was able to reclassify 30% of students which is a 12% higher rate than the Orange County and state level as a whole.
-Additionally, the EL committee is looking to pilot and upgrade the designated ELD curriculum in the 2023-23 school year.
+Overall, CCPA was able to reclassify students at a 10% higher rate than the Orange County and state level as a whole.

 With enhancements to online classes through the LMS platform, Edgenuity, CCPA has been able to provide educational supports to meet the needs of these students.
 Upon successful completion of both programs, students earn their high school diploma and a certificate from Long Beach City College.
-In the past year, we have had 86% of students enrolled in the dual enrollment program received their high school diploma and 100% of those students earned a CTE certification in either automotive, construction, or welding.
+In the past year, we have had a 97% graduation rate, with 100% of those students earning a CTE certification in either cyber networking, automotive, construction, or welding.